 - Spatial Analysis Tools is a comprehensive set of modelling tools for raster and vector data.

 - Spatial Statistics Tools are designed for statistical analysis such as spatial distributions, patterns, processes, and relationships.

 - Tracking Analysis Tools prepares temporal data to be used with the ArcGIS Tracking Analyst extension.

 Licensed to Map the World in ArcMap Basic, Editor and ArcInfo

 Esri ArcGIS software has three product levels with different capabilities.
 In ArcGIS Administrator, you set your license type.
 You can go from zero (ArcView – Basic) to hero (ArcInfo – Advanced):

 Basic (ArcView): With the basic license, users miss out on some of the extra functionality found in the standard and advanced products.
 ArcView is still chalk-full of GIS processing tools.
+And you’ll learn plenty of ArcMap tips and tricks along the way.
 However, it lacks in some of the geodatabase, conversion and advanced manipulation tools.

 Standard (ArcEditor): With ArcEditor, you get all of the state-of-the-art data creation and manipulation abilities found in ArcView.
 ArcEditor is designed to allow users to easily handcraft their data with extra editing capabilities and multi-user editing abilities.